greeshmasurya/Random-Quote-Generator/README.md

-# Random-Quote-Generator
+# Random Quote Generator

-This is a simple webpage that provides a random quote fetched via the Quotable API.
-It also has a copy feature.
-The main objective of this repository is to test deployment.
+A simple webpage that displays random quotes with author names fetched from the Quotable API.

+## Features

+- Click **Generate Quote** to get a random quote with author
+- Click **Copy Quote** to copy the quote and author to clipboard
+- Custom popup notification when copied

+## Objective : Test Deployment and new color palette.